anjaligupta1104/LING227finalproj/README.md

 Authors: Anjali Gupta and Jade Villegas

-Running this project requires several common dependencies, which can be installed via pip: nltk, sklearn, scipy, and numpy.
+Running this project requires several common dependencies, which can be installed via pip: ```nltk, sklearn, scipy, numpy```.

 To run our model, just make sure that the data is downloaded to the same folder that the Python scripts are in and that the input paths to the data in each Python file are correct for your local folder setup.